CloverHealth/pycon2017/README.md

 ## Setup

-Run the following:
+We recommend using a pyenv environment

+    pyenv virtualenv 3.5.3 clover-pycon
+    pyenv local clover-pycon

+Then run the following to install your packages:

     pip install -r requirements.txt

 ## Running tests

-To run tests normally:
+To run the unit tests normally:

     pytest src/tests/